 Specs and features:

-Outdoor Research gloves are fantastic and the PL 100s are no different.
+Outdoor Research Men's Pl 100 Sensor Gloves, Coyote, Medium by Outdoor Research are fantastic and the PL 100s are no different.
 There are excellent gloves for year round cool weather use- whether it’s spring, fall or early winter.
 These gloves feel like a second skin and has very impressive touch screen sensitivity.
 The silicone gripping pads on the palm are positioned perfectly for holding a phone and preventing drops.

 The gloves fit very nicely and are fairly slim on the hands.
 They are unobtrusive and OR’s sizing is right on the mark.
 These are a slip on style glove but the elastic cuff and contoured wrist design ensure they fit closely to the hand.
 The elastic cuff also helps with preventing snow or other debris from entering the glove.